Jonnie-Dev/password-generator/README.md

 # Password Generator (Solo Project)

+Password Generator to generate specified Password length, if not specified then it uses the default length which is 16.
+Generated passwords are of high strength with the combination of Uppercase and Lowercase alphabets, Numbers also special characters making your passwords super secure for use anywhere.

+This is a Solo Project in the Frontend Career Path by Scrimba

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜